 - Make sure there’s plenty of sunlight, which deters termites

 Maintaining the look and health of your trees can be challenging, especially when it comes to insect infestations.
-That’s why our team of tree care specialists are ready to help yo!.
+That’s why our team of Denver tree care specialists are ready to help you!
 Our knowledge and experience will keep your trees looking their best for years to come.
 When you need help, please reach out to us for your Denver, Arvada, Wheat Ridge, and Lakewood tree service needs!

 Visit some of our other helpful articles to learn more about caring for your trees!